Queen’s University Belfast, Ph.D. in Film and Visual Studies (2008).

 Ca’ Foscari University, M.A. and B.A. in Philosophy with honors, cum laude (2001).

-I am working on my second book project tentatively entitled "Steroscopic Visions in the Laboratory and the Arts.
+I am working on my second book project tentatively entitled "Giving Bodies back to Data.
 Image-makers, Data and Reinvention in Magnetic Resonance Technology".
 The book is under contract with MIT Press, Leonardo Book Series.

-Stereoscopic Visions in the Laboratory the Arts analyses some of the patterns and assumptions made by scientists and artists alike in visualising, interpreting and displaying data that underlie the dominant approaches to studying the body and, in particular, the brain, in biomedicine and neuroscience.
-Stereoscopic Visions is the first in-depth study of the epistemological, aesthetic and historical role played by data-visualisation practices across contemporary biomedicine, neuroscience and the arts.
+Giving Bodies back to Data analyses some of the patterns and assumptions made by scientists and artists alike in visualising, interpreting and displaying data that underlie the dominant approaches to studying the body and, in particular, the brain, in biomedicine and neuroscience.
+The book embarks the reader upon a journey from the laboratory world of biodata-visualisation, image production and interpretation to these images’ extended life in works of art.

 Carnegie Trust Research Incentive Grant, 2017, project "Visualising Data: A study of biomedical imaging practices in Scottish MRI innovation, past and present"